Gravity Bone: Development

-Most of the original first-person shooter elements were removed by the third revision of the game, which incorporated a more spy-oriented style of gameplay, with the player "trying to quietly take out enemies and not be seen."
-Chung commented that he reworked the game several more times to fit his vision: "It kept on just changing and changing and changing until it got into a more story-oriented direction."
+Most of the original first-person shooter elements were removed by the third revision, which incorporated a more spy-oriented style of gameplay, with the player "trying to quietly take out enemies and not be seen."
+Chung commented that he reworked it several more times to fit his vision: "It kept on just changing and changing and changing until it got into a more story-oriented direction."
 He stated that he did not feel comfortable developing Gravity Bone as a first-person shooter game, and kept adding "bits and bits of more and more unconventional" elements as a result.
 He explained that he "got stuck on this idea of the hero never fires a gun, but he just has a bunch of tools on his belt, like a power drill or a can of pressurized Freon, a screwdriver.
 I thought that was kind of funny and interesting."

 Gravity Bone was developed using a modified version of id Software's id Tech 2, the graphics engine for Quake 2.
 Chung acknowledged that although he has worked with newer, "powerful and flexible" engines, he preferred the older engine because it was released as an open source platform, "so you can redistribute it for free."
-The voice work featured in the briefings in Gravity Bone was produced using text-to-speech programs, and the game incorporates three songs by Xavier Cugat and His Orchesetra: "Maria Elena", "Brazil", and "Perfidia".
+The voice work featured in the briefings in Gravity Bone was produced using text-to-speech programs, and it incorporates three songs by Xavier Cugat and His Orchesetra: "Maria Elena", "Brazil", and "Perfidia".
 These versions of "Maria Elena" and "Perfidia" were both previously used by film director Wong Kar-wai in the 1990 film Days of Being Wild.
 Chung declared that his passion for Wong's films were an important factor in the selection of Wong's music: "He makes these really beautiful films and I've always wanted to use the same music in a videogame."
-He said that Wong's films had a strong influence on the development of the game.
+He said that Wong's films had a strong influence on the development.